-Available benefits What it provides See page Total disablement benefit We will pay up to 75% of their pre-disability earnings if the insured person is unable to work more than 7 hours a week.
-18 Partial disablement benefit We will top up income to 75% of their pre-disability earnings if the insured person is working more than 7 hours a week but earning less than 75% of their pre-disability income.
-21 Waiver of premium benefit We will waive your premiums while we pay a loss of income benefit.
-24 Escalating benefit If we pay you a claim for longer than a year, we will increase your weekly benefit each year to reflect changes in inflation.
-24 Rehabilitation and retraining benefit We can pay up to 26 times your Loss of Income cover weekly benefit to support the insured person in their rehabilitation or retraining to return to work.
-25
+Available benefits What it provides See page Total disablement benefit We will pay up to 75% of their pre-disability income if the insured person is unable to work more than 7 hours a week.
+18 Partial disablement benefit We will top up income to 75% of their pre-disability income if the insured person is working more than 7 hours a week but earning less than 75% of their pre-disability income.
+21 Parent leave benefit We will pay up to 75% of their pre-disability income if the insured person takes unpaid leave to support the care of their child.
+24 Income increase benefit If the insured person's income increases before their 55th birthday, you can apply to increase the Loss of Income cover weekly benefit, without the need for more medical evidence.
+27 Waiver of premium benefit We will waive your premiums while we pay a loss of income benefit.
+29 Escalating benefit If we pay you a claim for longer than a year, we will increase your weekly benefit each year to reflect changes in inflation.
+29